sparanoid/almace-scaffolding/README.md

 ## Setup Notes

 - Additional variables are stored in `./_app/_data/` directory.
 They can be accessed by Jekyll. ([More info](http://jekyllrb.com/docs/datafiles/))
-- You should also change `favicon.ico` and `apple-touch-icon-precomposed.png` to yours.
+- You should also change `favicon.ico` and `apple-touch-icon.png` to yours.
+- Customize your site using `custom.less`.
 - Some tasks in `Gruntfile.coffee` are not used in this project, they're copied from my own [website](https://github.com/sparanoid/sparanoid.com), I'll keep them untouched in case you need these.
 - Please keep the credit in template file, thanks.